TriathlonCodes/co2-chrome-extension/README.md

 This google chrome extension can be used to check how much CO2 is emitted when you travel.
 It automattically adds a header when you go to google maps.
+It was created for the 2015 San Francisco Science Hack Day, where it won the environmental award.

+The chrome extension can be found at https://chrome.google.com/webstore/detail/co2-checker/cdkdjcogbiecabbgcmhohfnakbojhopi?hl=en-US

 Contribute: